 A longer-lasting alternative to coated shelving is stainless steel.
 Solid stainless steel comes at a higher price, but will last longer without having to be replaced.

 The compressor is a key component in the refrigeration process, and it's critical that it have open space around its louvered air intake and exhaust vents.
-In a reach-in merchandiser, the compressor will be located on either the top or the bottom.
+In a display cooler, the compressor will be located on either the top or the bottom.
 The location can have some significant implications in terms of cleaning and maintenance, so it's worth your time to be deliberate in choosing which type you want.

 - Top-mounted compressors don't gather as much dirt and dust from the floor, so they won't need cleaning as frequently as bottom-mounted ones.